volterraedge/terraform-provider-volterra/docs/resources/volterra_azure_vnet_site.md

 ### No Global Network

-No global network to connect .
+No global network to connect.

 ### No Inside Static Routes